Edward Sidney Borradaile: Search party

-The search party

 In October a search party led by John Lewis with an Aboriginal tracker went to search for them but did not find them.
 “Mr. Lewis interviewed a tribe of natives near the Tor Rock, and from their replies he believed that Permain and Borrodaile were murdered by them.
 Mr. Lewis had a native boy with him who acted as interpreter.”
 They reported being attacked by 200 men armed with spears.

 Another report said “that certain natives not belonging to the Port Essington tribe had recently come in with the information that two white men had been killed by a neighboring tribe, supposed to be East Alligator blacks.
 That previous to their murder they had robbed them of everything except their books, that the explorers declined giving up these, and were consequently murdered.
 The locality of this barbarous deed was described as being near the Tor Rock, which is about 725 feet in height.”